lmiphay/opengrok-docker/README.md

 # opengrok-docker

-Driver program to manage a containerised opengrok appliance
+Driver program to manage a containerised opengrok appliance.

 ## Configuration